County commissioners delay consideration of new events center in China Grove - Salisbury Post

 The commissioners’ decision to table the discussion came after a nearly two-hour long quasi-judicial hearing on the subject during which several of Springs’ neighbors weighed in with their thoughts about her plans to build a 5,500-square-foot metal building on her 8.15-acre property.
 The building would serve as the headquarters for her event planning business and as a venue space.
 Along with the event center, Springs would enumerate 65 parking spaces to accommodate parties of up to 125 guests.

-Springs, a military veteran, said that she wanted to build the event center so that she could work from home and care for her disabled sister and elderly mother while still pursuing a career as an event planner — something she has done since 2014.
+Springs, a military veteran, said she wanted to build the event center so she could work from home and care for her disabled sister and elderly mother while still pursuing a career as an event planner — something she has done since 2014.

 To build the event center, Springs requested a conditional use permit and also needed commissioners to approve a special non-residential intensity allocation, which would permit her to exceed the area that she was allowed to build on in accordance with watershed regulations.

 Springs’ request was met with fierce opposition from many of her neighbors in the Brookwood area.
-Anna Wyke, a registered realtor who said that she has lived in the area for her whole life, led the resistance.
+Anna Wyke, a registered Realtor who said she has lived in the area her whole life, led the resistance.

 “I do not feel this zoning ordinance should be approved,” Wyke said.

-Wyke said that the event center would lead to decreased home and rental values and an increase in noise and traffic.
+Wyke said the event center would lead to decreased home and rental values and an increase in noise and traffic.

 Other neighbors took to the podium to voice their opposition to the request as well, citing concerns about the safety of their children, an increased amount of water runoff and erosion on their property due to more impervious space being established by Springs and their concern that the event center could bring in “pedophiles,” “riff-raff” and “crime.”